0x41gawor/pdmgr/mmet/loops-description.md

 5. 6-7-18-8
 ```

-Beside form generating values a program also can receive some input, that says "move `x` units of traffic from node `a` to node `b`".
+Additionally, the program can receive commands specifying traffic movement from one node to another ("move `x` units of traffic from node `a` to node `b`"), such as:

-E.g.
 ```json
 {
   "count": 2,